afraidspy/node-exp/README.md

 # node-express
-# This is only an example
+# This is only an example with node and express
 # Commands
 # Introduction to Express
 #npm init